 However, starting about 35 thousand years ago, as the deep cold extended further south, the steppe became more like tundra, denying the unicorn its primary food source, and this was perhaps a decisive factor in its extinction.

-The authors also speculate that human might have had something to do with it, although they acknowledge a dearth of supporting evidence.
+The researchers also speculated that humans might have had something to do with it, although they acknowledge a dearth of supporting evidence.

 “The extinction of E. sibiricum,” they write, “could in theory have been exacerbated by human hunting pressure, given the replacement of H. neanderthalensis by H. sapiens in Eurasia around 45–40 [thousand years ago]”.